 Whether you are a fan of festivals and big crowds or you enjoy the peace and quiet, the road trip from Nashville to New Orleans can be enjoyed throughout the year.
 On average, temperatures tend to remain high throughout most of the year.

 The best time to visit New Orleans would be from February to May, when the weather is pleasant and comfortably cool.
-Temperatures range from low 70s to mid-80s, but steer clear if you want to avoid flocks of crowds.
+Temperatures range from low 70s to mid-80 degrees Fahrenheit, but steer clear if you want to avoid flocks of crowds.
 Hotel rates also rise around Mardi Gras and the New Orleans Jazz and Heritage Festivals.

 In the summer around June and August, temperatures can get uncomfortably high at times, averaging around the low 90s.
 For this reason, you won't see a lot of tourists, but fortunately if sightseeing is a priority for you, almost all local attractions are open for business.